-Her personal and professional lives united in 2015 when she joined the Barnes Foundation where she leads group sales and tourism initiatives.
+Her personal and professional lives united in 2015 when she joined the Barnes Foundation where she leads sales and tourism initiatives as the Senior Manager of Business Development.
 She enjoys developing meaningful collaborations and working with the next generation of leaders in Philadelphia.
-Rebekah is also passionate about Spotify playlists, spreadsheet and exploring her Center City neighborhood for top-notch craft beers.
+Rebekah is also passionate about Spotify playlists, spreadsheets and taco Tuesdays.
 Rebekah has previously served on the Programming and Advocacy committees for YIP and joined the board in 2016 as Secretary and Communications Co-Chair.
 Email Rebekah

 Amanda originally hails from New Jersey and has been an active resident of the City of Brotherly Love since 2013.
 Upon graduating with a Marketing degree from Rowan University, she began her career with The Philadelphia Orchestra helping to create and execute marketing tactics to attract, retain and engage new audiences.
 Currently, Amanda works as the Group Sales Manager at the Penn Museum: The University of Pennsylvania Museum of Archaeology and Anthropology where she has established a sales department from the ground up.
 In this role she creates audience development strategies which expose local, national, and global visitors with the Penn Museum’s exceptional galleries, exhibitions, research, and digital content.

 When she’s not working around mummies or with YIP, Amanda also sits on the Board for the Philadelphia’s Magic Gardens as the Marketing and Development Chair.
 Outside of her non-profit work, Amanda enjoys exploring the city’s best dive bars, is an unapologetic Star Wars fan, and continues in the lifetime pursuit of learning how to say “Ham & Cheese” in as many languages as possible.
 Her current tally stands at 7… Email Amanda

 Robyn Nwankwo is a licensed Certified Public Accountant in the State of Pennsylvania.
 She started her career at Deloitte & Touche LLP where she performed Audit services for clients primarily in the Financial Services and Higher Education industries.
 Currently, she works in Independence Blue Cross’s Corporate Audit & Compliance division, developing assessments to identify and remediate material weaknesses or significant deficiencies in internal controls over financial reporting.